CHAPTER FOUR: RETURN

 “Not exactly?”
 His tone was arch.
 This time of imprecision was not valued.

-“The Exarch is it’s name, little brother!
+“The Exarch is its name, little brother!
 Why can you just not accept this?”

 But despite the slight acidity in her voice, her eyes were distant and her head was cocked to the side as if she was listening to something that only she could hear.
 He quickly looked around to see if anyone had noticed his sister’s fey moment.
 None had.
 But they were coming more often of late.
 He worried that the stress of her position as High Commander was causing her pain.